joaosoft/validator/README.md

 * error (simple and multi error handling `validate:"value=1, error={errorValue1}, max=10, error={errorMax10}"`)
 * if (conditional validation between fields with operators ("and", "or") [define id=xpto])
-* set (allows to set native values) to use this you need to use the variable address, like this `validator.Validate(&example)` with values ("the field id", "the field value", trim, title, upper, lower, key),
+* set (allows to set native values) to use this you need to use the variable address, like this `validator.Validate(&example)` with values ("the field id", "the field value"),
 (key converts the value to a url valid key.
 You can also do key=xpto or key={id} where the id is other field id [example "This is a test" to "this-is-a-test"])
+* string (allows to do actions on string values) to use this you need to use the variable address, like this `validator.Validate(&example)` with values (trim, title, upper, lower, key),
 * distinct (remove duplicated values from slices of primitive types)
 * alpha (the value needs to be alphanumeric)
 * numeric (the value needs to be numeric)